shruti166/Salesken_quiz/README.md

 # Salesken_quiz
-#About : QuizOmania is a frontened quiz app which offers user a pplatform to take javascript quiz and also offeres some features.
+#About : QuizOmania is a frontened quiz app which offers user a platform to take javascript quiz and also offeres some features.

 #Tech Stack used
 -Javascript